timescale/docs/use-timescale/ha-replicas/high-availability.md

 # High availability

-All Timescale Cloud services come with a rapid recovery feature enabled by default.
+All Timescale services come with a rapid recovery feature enabled by default.
 Rapid recovery ensures that all services experience minimal downtime and data loss in the most common failure scenarios and during maintenance.
-For services with very low tolerance for downtime, Timescale Cloud offers high availability (HA) replicas.
+For services with very low tolerance for downtime, Timescale offers high availability (HA) replicas.
 HA replicas significantly reduce the risk of downtime and data loss due to failures, and allow a service to avoid downtime for routine maintenance.
 This section will cover how each of these work to help